 Liz Muir is a Boston-based writer and editor with more than 20 years’ experience developing medical education and pharmaceutical sales training materials, and an even longer track record writing and editing beyond the pharmaceutical realm.
 Passionate about high-quality, plain-language patient education and professional training, one of Liz’s core strengths is an innate tendency to empathize with her audience.
 “I work closely with clients to understand who I’m ‘talking to, who I’m ‘showing’–then I try never to lose sight of them.
 My editing mindset and my writing voice and is to them.
 At work, I’m other-focused.”

 SNAP/INSERT BETTER CURRENT PHOTO, TO PARALLEL PHOTO, BELOW

-“At Rand McNally, books were set in hot-metal type and text came back from the typesetters in galley form.
-Making an error in the days before word processing was time-consuming and costly, so that’s where I was trained to do my best to get it right from the start.
+At Rand McNally, Liz also learned to get things right.
+“In the seventies, books were set in hot-metal type and text came back from the typesetters in galley form.
+Making typographical or content errors in the days before word processing was time-consuming and costly.
+Hitting the back space key and saving wasn’t an option.”

 Hot Metal Type On A Composing Stick: Willi H, Wikimedia Commons

 Gauguin’s “D’où venons-nous?
 Que sommes-nous?
 Où allons-nous?”, MFA Boston, Wikipedia D’où venons-nous?
 Que sommes-nous?
 Où allons-nous?”